Self-Assessment Tool for Official Languages Best Practices

 Awareness

-• I take advantage of opportunities to improve my knowledge of official languages issues (e.g. registering for OL‑related events or training).
+- I take advantage of opportunities to improve my knowledge of official languages issues (for example, registering for related events or training).

-• When I have questions on the subject, I consult websites and links on official languages, including the Official Languages Act, the OL section on my department's intranet or the Council of the Network of Official Languages Champions, etc.
+- When I have questions on the subject, I consult websites and links on official languages, including the Official Languages Act (OLA), the OL section on my federal institution's intranet, the Second Official Language Training Framework or the Council of the Network of Official Languages Champions.

-• I help raise awareness among my colleagues about their official languages rights and about the institution's official languages obligations (e.g. I freely address any perceived breaches of obligations or lack of awareness of rights with my colleagues or manager).
+- I help raise awareness among my colleagues about their official languages rights and about the institution's official languages obligations (for example, I freely address any perceived breaches of obligations or lack of awareness of rights with my colleagues or manager).

 Communication and Client Service